-Effective the last paid payroll in the calendar year, any excess above 30 work days (the maximum leave hours in Section 10) shall be rolled from vacation to sick leave so that only the maximum hours are carried forward to the first payroll paid in the new calendar year.
-Active employees are not eligible to receive pay for vacation time not taken.
+Effective the last payroll in the calendar year, any employee with more than the above listed maximum leave hours shall have the excess removed so that only the above listed maximum hours are carried forward to January 1 of the next calendar year.
+Employees are not eligible to receive pay for vacation time not taken.